YMARTINEZG/javaprepare/microservices/src/main/java/com/sigom/Readme.md

 1. Circuit Braker.

-    - Is the solution for the failure of remote calls or the hang without a response until some timeout limit is reached.
+    - Is the solution for the failure of remote calls or the hang without a response until some time out limit is reached.
-    - iIprove the fault tolerance and resilience of the ms architecture and also prevent the cascading of failure to other microservices.
+    - it proved the fault tolerance and resilience of the ms architecture and also prevent the cascading of failure to other microservices.

 2. Database per microservices.